Loading...

 If you're looking to enter a fast-growing field and build your level of expertise when it comes to all things analytics, then you should look for a program that offers a strong business analytics track.

-After focusing on your core business modules, you might dive into how to use data and models to support decision-making in business; how to build links between the impact of advertising on sales; how historical data predict stock returns; and how to analyze business performance across a number of key performance indicators.
+In addition to core business modules, you could dive into how to use data and models to support decision-making in business, how to build links between the impact of advertising on sales, how historical data predict stock returns, and how to analyze business performance across a number of key performance indicators.

 MBA in Business Analytics modules typically cover: